Algae in Water

 Algae are found in natural waters in an impressive array of shapes, sizes, biochemical characteristics, and ecological roles.

-They constitute a group of life forms that may be unicellular or multicellular, mobile or immobile, of which practically all have photosynthetic pigments.
+They constitute a group of life forms are unicellular or multicellular, mobile or immobile, of which practically all have photosynthetic pigments.

 Since algae occur naturally in surface waters, they fall into the category of secondary pollutants.
 They can be beneficial to waters because they add oxygen, remove carbon dioxide, are significant in the self-purification processes and serve as food for certain aquatic fauna.